 The tradition of ANZAC biscuits dates back to World War I, when the women of Australia sent them to their sons, husbands and brothers serving in Gallipoli.
 As they were hard and long-lasting, they were perfect to survive the long journey by sea.
 They are a great recipe to make with your kids to celebrate ANZAC Day.

 - 1 tablespoon golden syrup

-- combine butter and golden syrup, stir over gentle heat until melted.
+- Add butter and golden syrup to a pot and stir over gentle heat until melted.

 Makes approximately 36 biscuits.